annunal/sealev/README.md

 for j in range(len(values['x'])):
     print(values['x'][j],values['y'][j])
 ```
-The response is a list of data if the device has recent recorded data:
+The response of the example above is a list of data if the device has recent recorded data:
 ```
 2024-10-02 00:00:00 5442.868
 2024-10-02 00:15:00 5442.874